PowerDNS/pdns/pdns/dnsdistdist/docs/rules-actions.rst

   Spoof a raw self-generated answer

   :param string rawPacket: The raw wire-ready DNS answer
-  :param int len: The len of the packet
+  :param int len: The length of the packet

 .. function:: TagAction(name, value)